Gyyyn/Phantom/README.md

 The codings style follow the Linux kernel coding specs with the notable exception of CamelCase instead of under_score for variable names.

 ###Logical structure.

+## TODO List

+1. Script Handling for scenes and events *!!!PRIORITY!!!*